raceintospace/raceintospace/doc/manual/manual.md

 Anyone who is not assigned to a crew (or not assigned to a *full* crew) will return to the Astronaut Complex / Cosmonaut Center when you leave this screen.

 Your spacepeople prefer being assigned to a compatible crew to languishing back at the Complex/Center.
-Space successes, especially firsts, improve the morale of all your people.
+Space successes, especially firsts, improve everyone's morale.
 Failures and deaths are damaging to morale.
 Your people also enjoy being assigned to the primary crew of a mission.

 <table>
   <tr>